Washington Post Reporter Accused Of 'Plotting Liberal Agenda' At Secretive Event Attended By George Soros

 The California event was billed as “the largest network of donors dedicated to building the progressive movement in the United States,” according to its own website, and according to the Washington Free Beacon, the liberal organization behind the event made a deliberate effort to keep the names of those in attendance a closely-guarded secret.
 However, the Beacon was reportedly able to obtain information including “detailed conference agenda that lists both events and featured guests.”
 It has been reported that after the names of those expected to attend, including Washington Post reporter Janell Ross, were exposed, guests were asked not to discuss the liberal event on social media.

-According to a spokesperson at The Washington Post (which changed its slogan to “Democracy Dies in Darkness” after Donald Trump was sworn in as POTUS), Ross arranged to participate in the liberal think tank-style event “without notifying her superiors that she would be attending.”
+According to a spokesperson at the Washington Post (which changed its slogan to “Democracy Dies in Darkness” after Donald Trump was sworn in as president), Ross arranged to participate in the liberal think tank-style event “without notifying her superiors that she would be attending.”
 According to the newspaper, employees are discouraged from attending partisan events.
-The spokesperson for The Post added that the reporter has been “reminded” of that policy.
+The spokesperson for the Post added that the reporter has been “reminded” of that policy.

 Janell Ross has declined to comment on her participation in the event, and it is unclear if she will face professional discipline for attending.
-What is also unclear is who footed the bill for The Washington Post reporter to attend the swanky get-together.
+What is also unclear is who footed the bill for the Washington Post reporter to attend the swanky get-together.
 According to a Fox News report, attendees of the event donated at least $20,000 (payable in advance) to the so-called liberal agenda of the Democracy Alliance organization.
-The conference took place over three days last week at the La Costa Resort in Carlsbad, California and reportedly included a recorded George Soros video introduction message featuring Democratic politicians Kamala Harris and Nancy Pelosi.
+The conference took place over three days last week at the La Costa Resort in Carlsbad, California, and reportedly included a recorded George Soros video introduction message featuring Democratic politicians Kamala Harris and Nancy Pelosi.

 While liberal politicians such as Pelosi and Harris and even liberal philanthropist George Soros, who has devoted his time and considerable fortune to promoting democratic ideals for over three decades, are not surprising names on a Democracy Alliance guest list, the inclusion of Janell Ross on the same list has come as something of a shock to many.